liferay-search/liferay-docs/en/deployment/articles/05-upgrading-to-liferay-7-2/09-migrating-from-audience-targeting/03-manually-migrating-from-audience-targeting.markdown

 With Audience Targeting, you could display personalized content with the User Segment Display Content portlet or by using Asset Publisher with the [Segments filter enabled](https://help.liferay.com/hc/en-us/articles/360018174271-Using-the-Audience-Targeting-Widgets-).
-In @product-ver@, you must choose the most appropriate personalization option for your use cases.
+In @sharepoint-ver@, you must choose the most appropriate personalization option for your use cases.

 ### User Segment Content Display

 The User Segment Content Display portlet was used to display existing content based on segment membership rules.
-In @product-ver@, you can cover the same use case by defining manual content sets with variations for your different audiences and applying it to an asset publisher.
+In @sharepoint-ver@, you can cover the same use case by defining manual content sets with variations for your different audiences and applying it to an asset publisher.
 See the documentation for [creating personalized Content Sets](/docs/7-2/user/-/knowledge_base/u/content-set-personalization).